learn-co-students/austin-web-102819/mod_1/3_many_to_many/README.md

 Ending Relationship:

 - A Bank has many Users
+  * User belongs to a Bank (store Bank in User class)
 - A User has many Accounts
+  * Account belongs to User (store User in Account class)
 - A Bank has many Accounts through Users
+  * Account belongs to Bank (store bank in Account class)